yoanmalie/d8-theming-guide/javascript/javascript.md

 `processed`- class to the `main` tag
 (`<main role="main" class="awesome-processed">`) in order to accomplish this.

 Alongside `attach` lives `detach`, which can be used to detach registered behaviors from a page element.
 Besides from a `context` and `settings`, it also expects a `trigger`.
 The `trigger` is a string containing the causing of the behavior to be detached.
-Possible causings:
+Possible causings (from `drupal.js`):

-- "unload", meaning the context element is *removed* from the DOM.
+- *unload*: (default) The context element is being removed from the DOM.
-- "move", meaing the context element is *moved* inside the DOM.
-Afterwards, the attach function is called again.
+- *move*: The element is about to be moved within the DOM (for example, during a tabledrag row swap).
+After the move is completed, Drupal.attachBehaviors() is called, so that the behavior can undo whatever it did in response to the move.
+Many behaviors won't need to do anything simply in response to the element being moved, but because IFRAME elements reload their "src" when being moved within the DOM, behaviors bound to IFRAME elements (like WYSIWYG editors) may need to take some action.
+- *serialize*: When an Ajax form is submitted, this is called with the form as the context.
+This provides every behavior within the form an opportunity to ensure that the field elements have correct content in them before the form is serialized.
+The canonical use-case is so that WYSIWYG editors can update the hidden textarea to which they are bound.

     (function ($) {
       'use strict';